scan-io-git/scan-io/docs/scanio-analyse.md

 ## Args of the Command
 - "scanner" is the plugin name of the scanner used.
 The default is semgrep.
-- "input-file" or "f" is a file in scanio format with a list of repositories to analyse.
+- "input-file" or "i" is a file in scanio format with a list of repositories to analyse.
 The list command could prepare this file.
-- "format" or "o" is a format for a report with results.
+- "format" or "f" is a format for a report with results.
 - "config" or "c" is a path or type of config for a scanner.
 The value depends on a particular scanner's used formats.
 The default is auto.
 - "threads" or "j" is a number of concurrent goroutines.
 The default is 1.<br><br>